Skip to main content

 Include Tailwind class specifications for key components.

-Output: Complete frontend implementation spec ready for coding.""",
+Output: Complete frontend implementation spec ready for coding.

 run_in_background=true